-In order to receive proceeds by wire, contact the transfer agent before 5:00 p.m.
+To receive proceeds by wire, contact the Service Center before 5:00 p.m.
 Eastern time.
-After you inform the transfer agent of the amount of your redemption, you will receive a trade confirmation number.
+After you inform the Service Center of the amount of your redemption, you will receive a trade confirmation number.
 If the fund receives a sell request before 5:00 p.m.
-Eastern time and the request calls for proceeds to be sent out by wire, the proceeds will normally be wired on the same day.
+Eastern time, the proceeds will normally be wired on the same day.
 However, the shares sold will not earn that day's dividend.

-As noted below, proceeds of a redemption may be delayed.
-The ability to receive "same day" wire redemption proceeds can be affected by a variety of circumstances including the time that the request is made, the level of redemption requests and purchase orders and general market conditions.
-A request for a same day wire redemption that is received earlier in the day will be given priority over a request received later in the day in the event that it is necessary to limit the amount of same day wire redemptions.
+As noted elsewhere in the prospectus, proceeds of a redemption may be delayed.
+The ability to receive "same day" wire redemption proceeds can be affected by a variety of circumstances including, the level of redemption requests and purchase orders and general market conditions.